 What are my expenses and overhead?

-Expenses include, but are not limited to: route payment (if you finance), fuel, vehicle repairs and maintenance, handheld computer, insurance for your vehicle, and liability insurance for your business (Note: route payments vary for each distributor, depending on how much money you put down verses how much you finance).
+Expenses include, but are not limited to: route payment (if you finance), fuel, vehicle repairs and maintenance, handheld computer, and insurance (Note: route payments vary for each distributor, depending on how much money you put down verses how much you finance).
 The current owner estimates $97 per week in expenses/overhead or $5,022 per year (Note: Expenses represent a cash purchase and do not account for finance payments if requiring a loan to purchase).

 What type of vehicle do I need?